Canary Wharf: Parks and green spaces

-Jubilee Park is a 10,000 m² roof garden located above Jubilee Place, a shopping mall, and Canary Wharf Jubilee Station, an underground railway station.
+Jubilee Park is a 10,000 m^{2} roof garden located above Jubilee Place, a shopping mall, and Canary Wharf Jubilee Station, an underground railway station.
 The park, opened in 2002 and was named in honour of the Golden Jubilee of Elizabeth II.
 Jubilee Park is located in the financial district of Canary Wharf.
 The park's central feature is a raised serpentine water channel with rough stone walls.
 The curvilinear design of the water channel is intended to contrast to the scale and straightness of the surrounding buildings.